tsparticles/tsparticles/utils/pathseg/README.md

 Blink will likely remove SVGPathElement.getPathSegAtLength (see: [Intent to deprecate and remove SVGPathElement.getPathSegAtLength](https://groups.google.com/a/chromium.org/d/msg/blink-dev/Gc1Aw282beo/NsfsKf8LBgAJ)).
 A getPathSegAtLength polyfill has been added to this library.

+Firefox 59 will likely remove portions of the SVGPathSeg and SVGPathSegList APIs (see: [Remove the WebIDL methods for creating and mutating SVG path data](https://bugzilla.mozilla.org/show_bug.cgi?id=1436438)).
+This library has support for polyfilling this partial implementation.

 ## Using pathseg.js
 Just add pathseg.js to your server and drop this in your html or svg files:
 ```